ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/glusterfs-shared-storage-running-on-rhel.md

 - Configure passwordless `ssh` for root among the GlusterFS servers in the cluster.
 This is a multi-way configuration.
 Each server needs to be able to `ssh` to the other servers in the cluster.
 If you are unfamiliar with the steps to configure passwordless `ssh` see [Configure passwordless ssh among cluster members](configure-passwordless-ssh.md).

 - Configure `firewalld` to open gluster server ports (See [Getting started with Red Hat Gluster Storage Server](https://access.redhat.com/documentation/en-us/red_hat_gluster_storage/3.1/html/administration_guide/chap-getting_started) for on ports that need to be open and the steps to configure `firewalld`.)

+**NOTE** Be sure to get the firewall configured properly.
+If not you will see connection problems when you attempt to load the `toplogy.json` file to configure the servers.

 # Install "native" GlusterFS client